vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 So, when you are working towards a deadline, do not focus on "How can we build _all of these features_ by this date?".
 Instead, consider, "What are the _most valuable things_ to build by this date?"

 With a predictable velocity, the product manager can start to make hard decisions and weigh tradeoffs between features.
 It causes them to think more critically about their list of features, and to determine value evidence-based approaches when deciding what to build.
-Deadlines are forcing functions for lean validation and constant reprioritization based on learning.
-It really the only way to ensure that they have created something valuable by the deadline.
+Deadlines are forcing functions for lean validation and constant re-prioritization based on learning.
+Really, the only way to ensure that they have created something valuable by the deadline.

 ## Q: How Do You Scale Practices into Large, Traditional Enterprises?
 {{% callout %}}